bluerobotics/ardusub-gitbook/troubleshooting/troubleshooting.md

 ## Vehicle Control

+**Vehicle has telemetry but does not respond to joystick**

+Make sure you followed the instructions in [Joystick/Gamepad Calibration](/getting-started/initial-setup.md#joystickgamepad-calibration) and that the "Enable joystick input" checkbox is checked.

 **Vehicle flips itself over**

 Check that the motor directions are [configured correctly](/getting-started/initial-setup.md#configuring-motor-directions).
 Also check that the motors are connected to the correct motor outputs on the flight controller, according to the [supported frame diagrams](/introduction/features.md#supported-frames).